 11. Su Callu Sardu, Sardinia, Italy

 Also known as Callu de cabreddu literally means goat kid’s rennet.
 The baby goat is slaughtered right after drinking milk.
 The milk is filtered and poured back into the abomasum, the fourth stomach that contains rennet.
 The stomach is rubbed with salt and hung to dry for some months.
 After maturation, the stomach is sliced open and the cheese is eaten on bread.
-It’s called Sardinian Viagra and the taste is described as gasoline and ammonia mixed with wax.
+It’s called the Sardinian potency booster and the taste is described as gasoline and ammonia mixed with wax.
 The diet of the mother affects the milk and thus the cheese.

 It’s only produced in Ogliastra on the east coast of Sardinia.
 According to local customs, it is eaten sliced on bread (including the stomach walls) or sliced and fried in lard.
 It is made directly in the fourth and final stomach, or abomasum, of a suckling goat, because it contains many enzymes responsible for the digestion – or in this case the coagulation – of milk.
 The flavor is rich and complex and is reminiscent of cave-aged cheeses.